 Mandrill supports mc:edit regions from the Mailchimp Template Language, but editable images, repeatable areas, and variants don't work.

 Mandrill doesn't automatically inline CSS styles in the <head> of your templates like Mailchimp does.
 However, you can choose to inline the CSS at the time of send.

-Many Mailchimp merge tags don't work in Mandrill because they're tied to a list or campaign.
+Many Mailchimp merge tags don't work in Mandrill because they're tied to an audience or campaign.
 You can use merge tags to personalize emails in Mandrill, but you have to provide the information to populate merge tags when you send.